ethberlin-hackathon/ETHBerlin-Teambuilding/RemixHackathon.md

 ## Introduction

-Remix is a suite of tools written in JavaScript used for developing smart contract, It contains the following packages:
+Remix is a suite of tools written in JavaScript used for developing smart contracts, It contains the following packages:

 https://github.com/ethereum/remix